 The term multitasking originated in the computer industry and referred to a multiprocessor’s ability to process a number of tasks simultaneously.

-Here are five reasons why you need to stop multitasking so that you can reach a higher level of productivity and performance.
+Here are five reasons why you need to stop multitasking so you can reach a higher level of productivity and performance.
 Some of these reasons are backed by studies conducted, while some are based on my own experience with multitasking.

 - It slows us down.
-Multitasking actually doesn’t save us time and in most cases, it may result in more time needed to finish tasks or projects.
+Multitasking doesn’t save us time and in most cases, it may result in more time needed to finish tasks or projects.
 This is because by constantly switching between tasks, we aren’t giving ourselves enough time to concentrate and give our full attention to what we’re doing.

-That also increase the chances of making more mistakes especially if the tasks we’re working on requires focused thinking.
+That also increase the chances of making more mistakes, especially if the tasks we’re working on requires focused thinking.
 What will save us the most time is to do things in batches.
 For example, send emails in a certain time block rather than throughout the day.

 For anyone who considers themselves to be good at multitasking, consider doing an experiment for at least week where you only do one thing at a time instead of multitasking.
 My prediction is you’ll be pleasantly surprised.